Back to Blog

 Notice what's not on this list at any level: sophisticated drip campaigns, multi-variant testing, or enterprise marketing automation.
 Those tools exist for businesses optimizing for different outcomes than you are.

 At $1K-$3K MRR, your email investment should be minimal.
-Make sure transactional emails work flawlessly—password resets, payment receipts, subscription confirmations.
+Make sure transactional emails work flawlessly---password resets, payment receipts, subscription confirmations.
 Add a welcome email that feels personal.
 Maybe send occasional founder check-ins to users who seem stuck.
 That's it.
 You're still validating that this business will sustain itself.

 At $3K-$5K MRR, you've proven the model works.
 Now you can invest in a proper onboarding sequence (3-5 emails maximum) that helps users activate.
 Start watching for churn signals and sending manual intervention emails to at-risk users.
 The goal is protecting the revenue you have.
+Our guide on reducing SaaS churn with email has specific tactics that work well at this scale.

 At $8K-$10K MRR, you're at the top of micro-SaaS territory.
 Re-engagement for dormant users, referral requests to happy customers, monthly product update emails.
 You can invest a bit more, but resist the temptation to build the email infrastructure of a 10x larger company.